AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-lightroom-modules.md

 ## Create a connection to Adobe Lightroom

-## Create a connection to [!DNL Adobe Lightroom]

-To create a connection for your [!DNL Adobe Photoshop] modules:
+To create a connection for your [!DNL Adobe Lightroom] modules:

 1. Click **[!UICONTROL Add]** next to the Connection box.